Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 Porsche engine service

-Porsche ownership is about the driving experience, and proper maintenance is what preserves it.
-The flat-six engines in the 911 and Boxster are legendary, but the 996 and early 997 models carry the well-documented IMS bearing concern — a single bearing whose failure can take out the entire engine.
-We install updated IMS solutions as a preventive measure during clutch jobs or as standalone service.
+Porsche flat-six engines in the 911 and Boxster are legendary, but the 996 and early 997 models carry the well-documented IMS bearing concern — a single bearing whose failure can destroy the entire engine.
+Updated IMS solutions installed as a preventive measure during clutch jobs or as standalone service eliminate this risk.
 The Cayenne and Macan share platform elements with Audi, which means coolant pipe failures and timing chain issues show up on those models too.
-Our European auto repair program covers the full Porsche lineup with the right tools and genuine knowledge of these cars.
+Full Porsche service falls under European auto repair — PIWIS (Porsche's factory diagnostic system)-level diagnostics, correct fluids, and model-specific knowledge for every generation.

 The 4.8-liter V8 in the first-generation Cayenne Turbo and Turbo S is known for bore scoring — a condition where the cylinder walls deteriorate, leading to oil consumption and eventual engine failure.
-We perform bore scope inspections and advise on the best path forward.
-Between that, PDK transmission service, air-oil separator replacement, and routine maintenance with Porsche-approved oils, we provide comprehensive care at a fraction of dealer pricing.
+A bore scope inspection reveals cylinder wall condition before it becomes catastrophic.
+PDK transmission service, air-oil separator replacement, and routine maintenance with Porsche-approved oils round out the typical Porsche service schedule — all available at independent shop pricing.

 • IMS bearing upgrade on 996 and early 997 models